 A clear night sky filled with stars is a wonderful sight.
-Looking up to the heavens can makes us feel warm and fuzzy, even if it’s freezing cold outside.
+Looking up to the heavens can make us feel warm and fuzzy, even if it’s freezing cold outside.

 But stargazing isn’t something that is reserved for astronomers with big fancy telescopes.
 Stargazing for beginners is something you can do from home with only a warm jacket, an idea of where to look and plenty of time to sit back and enjoy the view.